Spark plugs aren’t made to last forever. When they eventually need replacement, the options are:

-The Anatomy of an OEM Plug
+The Anatomy Of An OEM Plug

 It’s hard to tell an OEM plug apart from an after-market plug, but that’s because it’s hard to see the difference with your eyes.
 The difference is in the materials and the specs of each component.
 Here’s what goes into a standard Toyota OEM spark plug:

 Quality Ceramic Insulator – The role of the insulator is to insulate the terminal studs and central electrode from the plug’s shell.
 If the insulator quality is poor, it will fracture during installation or when temperatures rise.
-Poor quality insulators are cheap, however, which is why they’re often used on after-market plugs.
+Poor-quality insulators are cheap, however, which is why they’re often used on after-market plugs.

-Nickel-Plated Plug Shell – The metal casing around the shell which both protects the plug and is used to secure the plug in the cylinder head.
+Nickel-Plated Plug Shell – The metal casing around the shell both protects the plug and is used to secure the plug in the cylinder head.
 A quality OEM plug has a nickel-plated steel shell, as nickel is both corrosion resistant and unlikely to cause a plug to seize in the threads on the cylinder head.
 Many after-market plugs use a very thin nickel coating or omit it altogether to save money.

 Platinum or Iridium Center Electrode – OEM Toyota plugs either have a platinum tip (90k mile lifetime rating) or an iridium tip (120k mile lifetime rating).
-Platinum and iridium are both costly metals, and one of the easiest ways to cut costs on a spark plug is use a low grade of platinum or iridium.
+Platinum and iridium are both costly metals, and one of the easiest ways to cut costs on a spark plug is to use a low grade of platinum or iridium.
 That’s precisely what a lot of cheap spark plug manufacturers do.

 Quality Interference Suppression Resistor – Spark plugs generate a lot of electromagnetic signals when they fire, and these signals interfere with the electronics in modern vehicles.
 The solution?
 An interference suppression resistor inside each spark plug, which keeps these signals/electronic “noise” from interfering with the proper function of various electronic parts in your vehicle.

-A plug with cheap interference suppression resistor will cause static on your stereo speakers, potentially effect your vehicle’s navigation system, and can also impact key electronic sensors like ABS wheel speed sensors, crank position sensors, and more.
+A plug with a cheap interference suppression resistor will cause static on your stereo speakers, potentially affect your vehicle’s navigation system, and can also impact key electronic sensors like ABS wheel speed sensors, crank position sensors, and more.
 Many after-market companies go with a simple, cheap interference suppression resistor and hope your vehicle isn’t sensitive to the subsequent electrical noise.